echensun/comp90082-2023-sm1-resources/checklists/Sprint-4.md

 - [ ] Meetings are recorded in Confluence and only.
 They were NOT exported to Github as they're part of internal process.

-## Release notes
-Make sure that:

-- [ ] Students created a clear and complete document explaining the client how to access developed resources, how they are organised on Github, and also provided details on how to run their project (digital prototypes).

 ## Release TAG
 Make sure that: